Add StreetMap Premium data

 License StreetMap Premium

 Each StreetMap Premium region is licensed as an extension to ArcGIS Runtime.
 A StreetMap Premium extension license works with all license levels of ArcGIS Runtime (Lite, Basic, Standard, and Advanced).
 Unlike other ArcGIS Runtime extension licenses, this license does not unlock API capabilities, but rather licenses the use of StreetMap Premium data within one of the available regions.
-For each region you license, you receive a license key as a "string" to use in your app.
-These licenses are good for one year, so you must provide a mechanism to notify your users and update the license key for your app when (or before) the license expires.
+For each region you license, you receive a license string as a "string" to use in your app.
+These licenses are good for one year, so you must provide a mechanism to notify your users and update the license string for your app when (or before) the license expires.

 The following code licenses ArcGIS Runtime and several StreetMap Premium extensions when the app initializes.
 To update these license strings when they expire, you will need to update and recompile the app code.